-If a police officer decides you were in violation of a traffic law, they may decide to issue you a traffic citation.
-You can try to talk the officer out of issuing the ticket, but once it is issued you must accept and sign it.
+If a police officer decides you violated a traffic law, they may decide to issue you a traffic citation.
+You can try to talk the officer out of issuing the ticket, but once it’s issued you must accept and sign it.

 It is important to remember that by signing the citation, you are not admitting guilt.
 A traffic citation is merely a promise made by you to appear in court at a later date to face the charge.
 If you fail to sign the ticket, you are effectively telling the officer you will not agree to appear in court.
 As a result, the police officer has the right to arrest you and bring you before a judge to deal with the issue.